NeCTAR-RC/nectarcloud-tier0doco/README.md

 - Open the newly created nectarcloud-tier0doco directory and see what's in it.

-[Further documentation on cloning repositories](https://help.github.com/articles/cloning-a-repository/) can be found at github.
+[Further documentation on cloning repositories](https://help.github.com/articles/cloning-a-repository/) can be found at GitHub.

 ##### The project directory structure <a name='The'></a>